marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 ================= ================================
-playerNr          Number of the focal player within the session groupNr           Group number of the focal player subjectNr         Player number of the focal player within group period            Period number of the focal player within session tStart            System time in seconds upon page load currentGroupSize  Total number of players in the current group
+playerNr          Number of the focal player within the session groupNr           Group number of the focal player subjectNr         Number of the focal player within group period            Period number of the focal player within session tStart            System time in seconds upon page load currentGroupSize  Total number of players in the current group